devxb/CommitCombo/ENG.md

 </li>
 <br>
 <li>
-<b> When requests are made to the server at the same time, the request contents are twisted. </b>
+<b> (Fixed) When requests are made to the server at the same time, the request contents are twisted. </b>
-<br> - It is identified as a problem that occurs because the method to get the color value is executed in the class implemented with the singleton pattern.
-<br> - (it seems that the previous query is ignored by calling the static method from multiple threads at the same time.)
-<br> - Currently, the method has been pulled out and static is removed, but it is unclear whether this is the problem, so I think we will have to watch a little more if this is resolved.
+<br> - Removed the (problematic) static variable in the singleton pattern, and changed the logic to return a variable.
 </li>
 <br>
 <li>